-The countdown to Christmas is an exciting part of the year for most Australians, but it’s also a time to be extra vigilant.
-Criminals will be ready to exploit any lax Christmas security or changes to your routine and won’t think twice about ruining your Christmas.
+‘Tis the season to be jolly but it’s also the time to be extra vigilant.
+Criminals will be ready to exploit any lax Christmas security or changes to your routine and won’t think twice about ruining your festive season and fun.

 At National Protective Services our core business is keeping people, their family, colleagues, businesses and possessions safe and secure.
 Here’s some ways to reduce your security risks this Christmas.